 CookieYes also allows you to add cookies to your cookie audit table manually.

-Below are the steps to add a cookie audit table to your website:
+Below are the steps to add a cookie to the audit table:

 In the same way, you could add more cookies to the cookie list.